AdobeDocs/commerce-marketplace/src/pages/guides/sellers/seller-overview.md

 ## Set up your account

-Your account provides access to the Commerce Marketplace, as well as the developer tools needed to submit an extension for sale.
+Your account provides access to the Commerce Marketplace, as well as the developer tools needed to submit a product for sale.

 *  [Learn more](account-setup.md)